-Gallaudet was invited to visit the public school for the deaf in Paris.
-There Gallaudet asked a brilliant young deaf teacher, Laurent Clerc to come to America with him.
-They founded the first permanent school for the deaf, American Asylum (now the American School for the Deaf) in Hartford, Connecticut in 1817.
+Gallaudet asked the brilliant young deaf teacher, Clerc, to come to America with him.
+Back in America, they founded the first permanent school for the deaf, American Asylum (now the American School for the Deaf) in Hartford, Connecticut in 1817.
 Over the decades, schools for the deaf popped up all over North America.